harryhanYuhao/tml/tEngine/doc/design.md

 - As of now it is a static library.
 It should be made into a dynamic library. -- It is not made into a dylib with the corresponding header `tEngine.h`.
 - Use `ncurses` for better 'graphics' -- May not be a necessary
 - Use a different clear screen method the retains the previous session.
 See spinning dougnuts

+## Portability

+The program is not compliant to C standard due to the use of the function `nanosleep()`.
+Nanosleep is complaint to POSIX 2008 standard.